-- The applicant does not complete our affordability assessment or we identify that they have provided false information. - The assessment shows that the applicant is unlikely to be able to meet and sustain the rent payments. - The applicant owes rent, mortgage or other housing debts. - The applicant has a history of making erratic or late payments to a previous landlord. - The applicant has only recently cleared arrears or housing debt in order to be considered for another home. - The applicant has previously been evicted from their home for rent arrears.
+- The applicant does not complete our affordability assessment, or we identify that they have provided false information. - The assessment shows that the applicant is unlikely to be able to meet and sustain the rent payments. - The applicant owes rent, mortgage or other housing debts. - The applicant has a history of making erratic or late payments to a previous landlord. - The applicant has only recently cleared arrears or housing debt in order to be considered for another home. - The applicant has previously been evicted from their home for rent arrears. - The applicant has expenditure that regularly exceeds their income.